choochootrain/99-haskell-problems/README.md

 28. Sorting a list of lists according to length of sublists.
 31. Determine whether a given integer number is prime.
 32. Determine the greatest common divisor of two positive integer numbers.
 Use Euclid's algorithm.
+33. Determine whether two positive integer numbers are coprime.
+Two numbers are coprime if their greatest common divisor equals 1.